20 Triangle events to check out this week :: Out and About at WRAL.com

 Monday

-Need to Breathe - The South Carolina-based alternative rock band plays The Ritz at 7 p.m.
+Shape Up Downtown - This free group workout series starts in City Plaza at 6 p.m.

-Shape Up Downtown - Meet at City Plaza in downtown Raleigh at 6 p.m. for a free outdoor group fitness class meant to build community and encourage physical activity.
+Breakfast, Lunch and Dinner for Dinner - This five-course progressive dinner at The Durham Hotel benefits Student Action with Farmworkers, a Durham-based organization that works with farmworkers, students and advocates to create a more just agricultural system.
+For $55, attendees will enjoy a cocktail hour followed by a family-style feast of diner-inspired dishes.

-Patio Seafood Social - The Durham Hotel hosts this seafood cocktail hour featuring half price oysters and fishermen's favorite seafood specials with cheap cans of beer.
+Monday Night Trivia - Pinhook in Durham hosts this event at 8:30 p.m.

 Tuesday